Lindseyt75/SocialNetworkAPI/README.md

 Github repo:
 https://github.com/Lindseyt75/SocialNetworkAPI.git

-Install
-Once cloned
+# Steps for Use
+1. Clone Repo
-Do npm install
+2. Open the terminal and do npm install
-Then insure ypu have Mongo DB installed and configured.
+3. Then insure ypu have Mongo DB installed and configured.
-Once that is done do npm run start and that will start your server on port 3001.
+4. Once that is done do npm run start and that will start your server on port 3001.
-Then you are ready and here are your routes.
+5. Then you are ready and here are your routes.

-User Routes
+# User Routes
-GET /api/users (This will get all users)
+1. GET /api/users (This will get all users)
-POST /api/users (This will create a new user)
+2. POST /api/users (This will create a new user)
-GET /api/users/:userId (This will get a single user by their ID) PUT /api/users/:userId (You can update a user by their ID) DELETE /api/users/:userId (You can also delete a user by their ID) POST /api/users/:userId/friends (You can add a friend to the user's friend list) DELETE /api/users/:userId/friends/:friendId (You can also remove a user's friend from the list)
+3. GET /api/users/:userId (This will get a single user by their ID)
+4. PUT /api/users/:userId (You can update a user by their ID)
+5. DELETE /api/users/:userId (You can also delete a user by their ID)
+6. POST /api/users/:userId/friends (You can add a friend to the user's friend list)
+7. DELETE /api/users/:userId/friends/:friendId (You can also remove a user's friend from the list)

-Thought Routes
+# Thought Routes
-GET /api/thoughts (This will get all thoughts)
+1. GET /api/thoughts (This will get all thoughts)
-POST /api/thoughts (This will get a single thought by their ID) GET /api/thoughts/:thoughtId (This will create a new thought) PUT /api/thoughts/:thoughtId (You can update a thought by their ID) DELETE /api/thoughts/:thoughtId(You can also delete a thought by their ID) POST /api/thoughts/:thoughtId/reactions (You can add a reaction to a thought) DELETE /api/thoughts/:thoughtId/reactions/:reactionId (You can also remove a reaction from a thought)
+2. POST /api/thoughts (This will get a single thought by their ID)
+3. GET /api/thoughts/:thoughtId (This will create a new thought)
+4. PUT /api/thoughts/:thoughtId (You can update a thought by their ID)
+5. DELETE /api/thoughts/:thoughtId(You can also delete a thought by their ID)
+6. POST /api/thoughts/:thoughtId/reactions (You can add a reaction to a thought)
+7. DELETE /api/thoughts/:thoughtId/reactions/:reactionId (You can also remove a reaction from a thought)

 Insomnia Screenshots
 ![Insomnia](image-1.png)